davidrunger/schedjewel/README.md

   TruncateTables: '04:58'
 ```

-## A more performan alternative: Skedjewel
+## A lower-memory alternative: Skedjewel

 [Skedjewel][skedjewel] is a Crystal library with very similar functionality.
 It's also maintained by
 me, @davidrunger.